Welcoming Guest Lecturers From Around the World

 The Jane M.G.
 Foster Distinguished Lecture Series at Shawnee State brings world renowned authors, leaders and experts in a variety of academic fields to campus each year.
 The series is made possible through a fund established by Jane M.G.
 Foster, one of only two women to graduate Cornell University in 1918.

+Presented as part of the 2022-2023 Jane M.G.
+Foster Distinguished Lecture Series.
 The community is invited to attend this lecture, which is free of charge.